top of page

 Gaudeamus omnes in Domino

 St. Benedict Catholic Church wishes to congratulate those parishioners who wish to celebrate their impending nuptials.
 Please keep in mind that these guidelines apply only to parishioners of St. Benedict Parish.
 At St. Benedict we will make every effort to set a wedding time that is convenient for you and your family.
-We suggest that the groom, or other designed person, serve as the primary contact for the parish.
+We suggest that the groom, or other designated person, serve as the primary contact for the parish.

 As Catholics, we celebrate the rites of matrimony between one man, and one woman in the sight of God.
 In so doing we are reminded of the sacramental and irrevocable nature of the marriage bond and the great call to holiness of life which the marriage state should inspire.
-Historically the Church identifies three principal marriage rites, with the customarily flexibility to choose the rite and/or rites that best mark the situation of the engaged couple.

-The Marriage rite – the essential liturgical Rite, which takes place in the church, with a priest witnessing, on behalf of the Church, the vows made by the couple.
-This Rite may be followed by the Holy Sacrifice of the Mass but in the case of a mixed marriage this is left to the discretion of the couple.
+The essential liturgical Rite, which takes place in the church, with a priest witnessing, on behalf of the Church, the vows made by the couple.
+This Rite may be followed by the Holy Sacrifice of the Mass but in the case of a mixed marriage no Mass will be celebrated.
 The date of the Marriage rite cannot be less than 6 months after the announcement of the engagement.
 The Pastor’s consent is necessary for another priest, or deacon, to perform the Marriage rite at the parish of St. Benedict.
 The Pastor must also be consulted as to the necessary marriage preparation and the completion of the required Diocesan investigation.
-Please note that couple who live outside of the Diocese of Fort Worth will need the express permission of their own Bishop to receive the sacrament of matrimony at St. Benedict even if registered as parishioners.

 The Reception of Holy Communion

-Flowers - We welcome flowers as part of the Marriage rite.
+We welcome flowers as part of the Marriage rite.
 Flowers in the traditional rites of the Church may be placed behind the Main Altar.
 The responsibility for coordinating and arranging flower deliveries belongs to the wedding party and must be agreed with the Pastor.
 Couples are asked to arrange for flowers at least two months in advance.
 The cost for flowers and decoration is the sole responsibility of the engaged couple so also is any tidying or cleaning required afterward.

-Reception - St. Benedict Parish Hall is not a suitable venue for wedding receptions.
+St. Benedict Parish Hall is not a suitable venue for wedding receptions.
 Couples are therefore asked to make alternative arrangements for a venue where family and friends can gather for a time of refreshment and celebration.
 The hall is however available for bridal preparation before the wedding.

-Donations and Fees - There is no charge for a Wedding at St. Benedict.
+There is no charge for a Wedding at St. Benedict.
 It is customary to give a donation to the parish to help defray the cost of lights, air conditioner, cleaning, and maintenance of the facilities.
 We recommend $500.
 There is no charge for the services of the priest, or altar servers.
 However, it is a discretionary decision.

 St. Benedicts regrets that currently it is unable to provide musicians and singers for weddings.
 Therefore, all ceremonies will take the Low Mass form.
 However, should a couple wish to have music in the church during the wedding service they are welcome to arrange this privately in consultation with the Pastor.